The Important Information: Facts and Terminology

 A care order is a legal requirement for a child to be placed in the care of a LA.
 It establishes who has parental responsibility for the child.
 Interim Care Orders are sometimes granted to children because the court needs more information before making a judgment.
 A court can issue a care order only if it is inevitable that:

-Plans for Care And Support
+Plans for Care and Support

 A Care and Support Plan will be developed for each CLA, bringing together the child, their family, and specialists to plan for their care and support.
 This will be checked regularly.
 It includes information regarding the child's well-being outcomes, care and developmental needs, and a long-term strategy for the child's raising and education.
 A fundamental motivation in the strategy is achieving permanency in all elements of the child's life.
 Reviews will track progress toward both long-term and short-term goals.
 This will also include the PEP (see below) and a health plan.